Cesar Chavez: Growing success: 1966–1967

 An agreement was reached that Chavez's NFWA would merge with the AWOC, resulting in a new United Farm Workers Organizing Committee (UFWOC).
 AWOC's Larry Itliong became the new group's assistant director, although soon felt marginalized by Chavez.
 UFWOC was also made an organizing committee of the AFL-CIO; this ensured that it would become a formal part of the U.S. labor movement and would receive a monthly subsidy.
 Not all of Chavez's staff agreed with the merger; many of its more left-wing members mistrusted the growing links with organized labor, particularly due to the AFL-CIO's anti-communist views.
-UFWOC was plagued by ethnic divisions between its Filipino and Mexican members, although continued to attract new volunteers, the majority Anglos brought into the movement via left-wing and religious groups or as part of social service internships.
+The UFWOC was plagued by ethnic divisions between its Filipino and Mexican members, although it continued to attract new volunteers.
+The majority of the volunteers were whites brought into the movement via left-wing and religious groups, or as part of social service internships.
 Chavez brought new people, such as LeRoy Chatfield, Marshall Ganz, and the lawyer Jerry Cohen, into his inner circle.
-His old friend, Fred Ross, had also joined.
-Soon, the secretary-treasurer Antonio Orendain was left as the only Mexican migrant in the union's senior ranks.
+His old friend Fred Ross had also joined.
+Soon, the secretary–treasurer Antonio Orendain was left as the only Mexican migrant in the union's senior ranks.

 In June 1967, Chavez launched his first purge of the union to remove those he deemed disruptive or disloyal to his leadership.
-His cover story was that he wanted to eject members of the Communist Party and related far-left groups, although the FBI's report at the time found no evidence of communist infiltration of the union.
+His cover story was that he wanted to eject members of the Communist Party USA and related far-left groups, although the FBI's report at the time found no evidence of communist infiltration of the union.
 Some longstanding members, such as Esher, left because they disapproved of these purges.
 Tensions between Chavez and the Teatro had been building for some time; the Teatro's members were among those highly critical of the union's new links with the AFL-CIO.
 Chavez was concerned that the Teatro had become a rival to his prominent standing in the movement and was questioning his actions.
 Chavez asked the Teatro to disband, at which it split from the union and went on a tour of the U.S.